sharynneazhar/eecs448-rate-my-campus/README.md

 - Remove unwanted package, run `meteor remove <package name>`

 #### Running Tests
-Run `npm run tests` and navigate to `http://localhost:3100` to view the test results.
+Run `npm run test` and navigate to `http://localhost:3100` to view the test results.
 For more information on testing, click [here][15]

 ### Resources